jvda/AutoMaintenance/README.md

 TODO:

-*Header Manintenances.html with vehicle datas
+-Header Manintenances.html with vehicle datas
-*Open Camera/Gallery to set a vehicle photo
+-Open Camera/Gallery to set a vehicle photo
-*All event/maintenance
+-All event/maintenance